Registration number 2705

 History

-The ETHEL was built in 1890 in Brixham at the shipyard of J & W Upham and continued until 1892 as LILY & ETHEL from Lowestoft in the North Sea fisheries.
-In 1906 she came to Sweden and was subsequently used as a fishing vessel in Bohuslan, Norway, until 1927.
+Built in 1890 in Brixham at the shipyard of J & W Upham, originally as LILY & ETHEL.
+She fished from Lowestoft in the North Sea fisheries for her first two years.
+In 1906 she went to Sweden, and was subsequently used as a fishing vessel in Bohuslan, Norway, until 1927, when bought by the Sævlandsvik Partrederi in Kopervik, Norway and renamed SALVØY.
+She fished from Norway for several decades.

 Key dates